nautes-labs/website/src/en/guide/user-guide/installation.md

 If the cloud servers of the default specifications are out of stock, the above error will occur.

-To resolve this issue, you can add the parameter in the `vars.yaml` configuration file to modify the default specification of the cloud server for GitLab.
+To resolve this issue, you can add the parameter in the `vars.yaml` file to modify the default specification of the cloud server for GitLab.
 After destroying the environment, you should then re-execute the installer.

 ```yaml
 # The cloud server instance type for GitLab